-Emerging Talent Takes Centre Stage in TAHI's Student Showcase
+Emerging Talent Takes Centre Stage in TAHI Festival's Student Showcase

 “Valuing and fostering emerging artists.
 Providing them opportunities to develop their craft"